Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

 Pain during massage –

 Minor discomfort (not pain) can be expected from working on knots and tension, but it should feel like a “good hurt.”
 Always communicate any pain to your therapist to make adjustments in pressure/techniques.
 Let your therapist know if you bruise easily.
+More pain does NOT equal more benefit.
+I do NOT provide DEEP TISSUE.

 Yes, with your consent, it is appropriate to have the gluteal muscles massaged as well as the pectoral (chest)